JustWagner/Continuum-Robot-Forward-Kinematic-Constant-Curvature/README.md

 # Input Format
 after selecting the number of segments start with the base segment and end with the tip.
 Each segment requires 3 floats: angle compared to the previous segment / ground, curvature of the segment, and length of the segment.

+# Constant Curv Forward
+this function calculates the forward kinematic.
+It takes 3 vectors storing the segment angles, curvs and lenghts.
+The output is in form of a float pointer storing x, y and z coordinates